abdulrafey5/AWS-Client-VPN/README.md

 ## Prerequisites
 - **EasyRSA**: [Download and install EasyRSA](https://github.com/OpenVPN/easy-rsa/releases/tag/v3.1.7).
 - **Command Line Access**: Use PowerShell or Command Prompt on Windows, and a terminal on Linux/Mac.
+- **VPC,subnets and EC2**: Create a VPC, two subnets(clientvpn-network-interface and target server), an EC2 instance(enable RDP and ICMP access in case of Windows).

 ---